Christian, Reformed,

 Redeemer Church was first established as Tree of Life Church in 1984, by a group of faithful men seeking to lead godly families.
 Pastor Robert Andrews led the church until 1998.
 Initially independent, Tree of Life became Christ Covenant Church when it joined the CREC in 2000.

 Pastor Dean Hellekson came to us shortly thereafter, and faithfully led the church until 2016.
 The church was renamed “Redeemer Church” in 2013 when it moved from the outskirts to the center of Lynnwood.
-Now led by a session of elders who “grew up” under the prior generations of leadership, Redeemer Church Lynnwood is still attended by some of the original founders from 1984.
+Now led by a session of elders who were trained under the prior generations of elders, Redeemer Church Lynnwood is still attended by some of the original founders from 1984.

 We follow Jesus